 - Put the phone on loudspeaker and tell them you are with someone who is not breathing.

-- A defibrillator will tell you exactly what to do.
-Visit our defibrillator page for more information about them.
+- The defibrillator will tell you exactly what to do.
+Visit our defibrillator page for more information about defibrillators.

 - the AED asks you to pause while it reanalyses and gives another shock if needed

 - a paramedic arrives and tells you what to do

 - the person shows signs of life.